PayFabric/APIs/Receivables/Sections/APIs/API/Payments.md

 Delete Payments
 -------------------

-* `DELETE /payments` will delete the payments based on the payment identities based on the JSON request payload.
+* `DELETE /payments` will delete the "Inprogress" payments based on the payment identities based on the JSON request payload.

 ###### Request
 <pre>
-GET /payments
+DELETE /payments

 [
 	"WEBPMT0000000020"